On the functoriality of marked families: Marked schemes and Hilbert schemes

 Finally, also the marked scheme associated to the saturated ideal may be very important.
-For instance, in the special case of zero-dimensional schemes in the projective plane $\PP^2$, for each postulation there is a unique strongly stable ideal $J$ realizing it.
-Hence, $\MFScheme{J}$ parametrizes the locus of the Hilbert scheme $\HilbScheme{2}{d}$ with a fixed Hilbert function (up to the action of the projective linear group).
+For instance, in the special case of zero-dimensional schemes in the projective plane $\PP^2$, for each postulation there is a unique strongly stable ideal $J$ realizing it (see for instance \cite[Chapters 1-3]{EisenbudSyzygies}).
+Therefore, $\MFScheme{J}$ parametrizes the locus of the Hilbert scheme $\HilbScheme{2}{d}$ with a fixed Hilbert function (up to the action of the projective linear group).
 In the example, the scheme $\MFScheme{J}$ parameterize the locus of 5 points in the plane with postulation $(1,3,4,5,\ldots)$. \end{example}